Cadillac Police looking for breaking, entering suspect

 Officers responded to a call at 7 a.m. on Sunday, March 8 regarding a suspicious male subject who appeared to be breaking and entering into a home near East Nelson Street.

 The suspect is described as a white male and wearing a white hoodie with black sleeves and a backpack.
-He was last seen walking northbound towards East Bremer Street.
+He was last seen walking northbound toward East Bremer Street.

-According to a Cadillac Police press release, the suspect had gone into two homes on Nelson, prior to leaving the area.
+According to a Cadillac Police Department press release, the suspect had gone into two homes on Nelson Street prior to leaving the area.

 Commented